UsernameN0tAvailable/mptcp_simulations/README.md

 All four folders contain the results of the following four modes: MODE_1 contains the results obtained with the BER Error Model, MODE_2 the ON/OFF Error Model results with the OFF phase bit error ratio modulation, MODE_3 the results obtained with the ON/OFF plus BER Error Model and MODE_4 the results obtained with the ON/OFF Error Model with the mean ON phase modulation.
-The text file names are descriptive, in that they represents the parameters used for execution (see above in the [Execution](#Execution) section for the description and the use of the parameters).
+The text file names are descriptive, in that they represent the parameters used for execution (see above in the [Execution](#Execution) section for the description and the use of the parameters).

 The content of the text files represents the following: ````<average throughput[bits]>   <standard deviation>````.
 The average and the standard deviation of the throughput of four simulations with the same parameters but different execution seeds.